Get indemnity™ surveyors insurance

 Your PI insurance broker should engage with you early in the renewal process to ensure sufficient strategic planning to obtain a satisfactory renewal.

-There are a number of business insurance
+There are a number of business insurance covers

-products available for surveyors.
+available for surveyors.
 However, we have highlighted the specific need for protection against personal injury.

 This cost of defending personal injury claims can be significant and you may not even be at fault.
 Personal injury claims can include loss of earnings, possible loss of future earnings, pain and suffering.

-> Surveyors public liability
+Surveyor's public liability

 If clients or members of the public visit your business premises, or if you visit clients at their premises, it is worth considering public liability insurance